-Depending on the substance in your system and how long you’ve been dependent on it, withdrawal symptoms may set in within hours or days and can last several days to a week.
-Drugs that may require a medical detox program to start the recovery process include opioids (Vicodin, codeine, Oxycontin and similar other drugs), heroin, alcohol and benzodiazepines such as Xanax or Valium.
+Depending on the substance in your system and how long you’ve been dependent on it, drug and alcohol withdrawal symptoms may set in within hours or days and can last several days to a week.
+Drugs that may require a medical detox program in Phoenix include opioids (Heroin, Fentanyl, Vicodin, Codeine, Oxycontin, and similar other drugs), heroin, alcohol, and benzodiazepines such as Xanax or Valium.
 Withdrawal symptoms are often compared to the flu, with headaches, chills, nausea and vomiting being among the top effects people experience during this period.
 Other symptoms of withdrawal may include:

 - Extreme cravings